 Legend has it that it was originally built to facilitate his love affair with the Belle du Canet, alias Lucrèce de Forbin Solliès, widow of Honoré de Rascas, Lord of Canet.
 The Belle would join her lover at nightfall with her companions, their faces masked.
 The Duke wished to marry her but this plan did not please Louis XIV for Mercœur was at the time widower of Laure Mancini, niece of Cardinal Jules Mazarin.
 This would have been seen as a misalliance, therefore the Duke and the lady remained lovers.

 A fine example of neo-classical style

 The Vendôme Pavilion is one of the finest examples of Neo-Classical architecture in Provence.
 It was built out of yellowish stone from the Bibémus quarries located to the east of Aix-en-Provence.
 Originally, the building comprised only one level above the ground floor with a long frieze supporting a Mansart-style roof.

 The exterior decorations superimpose Doric pilasters on the ground floor, Ionic pilasters on the first floor and Composite pilasters on the second floor.

 The main entrance of the pavilion is flanked by two Atlantes by sculptor Jean-Claude Rambot made from the white stone of Calissanne.
-The Baroque statues, allegories of Dawn and Dusk, support a iron-wrought balcony for in Greek mythology, the titan Atlas was condemned by Zeus to support the heavens until the end of time.
+The Baroque statues, allegories of Dawn and Dusk, support an iron-wrought balcony.
+Indeed, in Greek mythology, the titan Atlas was condemned by Zeus to support the heavens until the end of time.

 The fruit garlands and the mascaron of the portal represent summer.
 The two empty consoles on the second floor used to house the busts of the King and the Dauphin until the Revolution.